-Orthodox Teaching of the Elders exists to bring together voices of contemporary Spiritual Fathers by following the urging of Paul the Apostle:
+Orthodox Teaching of the Elders exists to gather and present the wisdom of contemporary Spiritual Fathers, faithfully responding to the exhortation of the Apostle Paul:

 Remember them which have the rule over you, who have spoken unto you the word of God: whose faith follow, considering the end of their conversation.
 Hebrews 13:7